 - CreXus Investment Corp in its $ 1 billion acquisition by Annaly Capital Management, Inc.

-Mr. Menna is a Board Associate member of NAREIT, and a member of the Real Estate Roundtable and the board of directors of New York University's Real Estate Institute's REIT Center.
+Mr. Menna is a Board Associate member of NAREIT, and a member of the Real Estate Roundtable.
+He is also a member of the International Appeals Board (IAB) and the board of directors of New York University's Real Estate Institute's REIT Center.